Many bounded versions of undecidable problems are NP-hard: A tree of undecidable problems and their bounded versions

 \subsection{The Post Correspondence Problem}

 The Post correspondence problem ($\LangPCP$) \cite{Po46} is an undecidable problem with a particularly simple and intuitive formulation.
-For this reason, it is often used to prove undecidable results in quantum information \cite{Wo11}, including a version of the MPO problem \cite{Kl14}, threshold-problems for probabilistic and quantum finite automata \cite{Bl03}, or reachability problems in resource theories \cite{Sc21b}.
-It is stated as follows: \begin{quote}\emph{Given two finite sets of words, $\{a_1, \ldots, a_n\}$ and $\{b_1, \ldots, b_n\} \subseteq \Sigma^{*}$, is there a finite sequence of indices $i_1, \ldots, i_{\ell}$ such that } \end{quote} This decision problem is known to be $\RE$-complete via a reduction from the halting problem.
-We will use an equivalent formulation in terms of dominoes
+For this reason, it is often used to prove undecidable results in quantum information theory \cite{Wo11}, including a version of the matrix product operator positivity problem \cite{Kl14}, threshold-problems for probabilistic and quantum finite automata \cite{Bl03}, or reachability problems in resource theories \cite{Sc21b}.
+It is stated as follows: \begin{quote}\emph{Given two finite sets of words, $\{a_1, \ldots, a_k\}$ and $\{b_1, \ldots, b_k\} \subseteq \Sigma^{*}$, is there a finite sequence of indices $i_1, \ldots, i_{\ell}$ such that } \end{quote} This decision problem is known to be $\RE$-complete via a reduction from the halting problem.
+Since $a_i$ and $b_i$ only appear in fixed pairs, this problem has an equivalent formulation in terms of dominoes

 The question is whether there exists a finite arrangement of dominoes that form a match, i.e.\ where the upper and lower parts coincide when the words are read across the dominoes (see \Cref{fig:PCPExample}).